evalyze-ai/.github/profile/README.md

 # Evalyze

-Tools for founders raising capital, built on Claude.
+Tools for founders raising capital.

 Most founders waste weeks researching investors, writing emails that get deleted, and second-guessing every reply.
 We're building tools that fix the parts of fundraising that should be solvable, so founders can spend their time on the parts that aren't.